jenkinsci/kerberos-sso-plugin/README.md

 -   **Location of krb5.conf** defaults to "/etc/krb5.conf".
-Also, if the user enters other information in that field, and the file is not found at that location, it will head back to "/etc/krb5.conf" to look for the file.
+Also, if the user enters other information in that field, and the file is not found at that location, it looks for the file in "/etc/krb5.conf" look for the file.
 If you have a Kerberos environment, probably all users have this file.
 The *libdefaults* section tells Spnego which encryption types are used in the realm and *realms* tells Spnego